-Median pay for Incident Managers in the United States lies in the neighborhood of $73K per year.
-Geographic location and career duration each impact pay for this group, with the former having the largest influence.
-Making up 73 percent of those who took the survey, male Incident Managers greatly outnumber their female counterparts.
-A large number report receiving medical coverage from their employers and a fair number collect dental insurance.
-Most Incident Managers report high levels of job satisfaction.
+Incident Managers in the United States pull down an average of $74K annually.
+Geographic location is the biggest factor affecting pay for this group, followed by years of experience.
+Making up 72 percent of those who took the survey, male Incident Managers greatly outnumber their female counterparts.
+Medical benefits are awarded to most, and a strong majority earn dental coverage.
+Most workers in this position report high levels of job satisfaction.
 The data for this snapshot was collected from individuals who took PayScale's salary survey.

 |Bonus||$900 - $15,505|